 But regardless of the type of website, using sticky UI elements in WordPress be harnessed by carefully planning ahead.
 You have to decide which elements are going to be used and where you’re going to use them.

 Unfortunately, it’s not as simple as downloading a plugin (there quite a number of UI elements plugins out there) and activating it.
 Some of these elements may not do exactly what you want them to without a bit of coding.

 For example, the CSS code for pushing:true will look like this:

 But if you don’t have any coding experience, there are options for you as well.
-For example, you can use TemplateToaster to get around all the coding issues and focus on the design.
+For example, you may use TemplateToaster to get around all the coding issues and focus on the design.
 This negates the need to bug your programmer friends or scouring the web to find the appropriate code to make your website stick.

-Add a WordPress Sticky Menu
+Add a WordPress Sticky Posts through the Menu

 The WordPress sticky menu is probably the most natural element when compared to all the other sticky elements.
 It’s also the most useful feature in a website and even more so now that most people are browsing from mobile devices.

 When you add a WordPress sticky menu, as the user scrolls down, the menu will remain constant.
 You do it in many different ways.
 Simply place it on the top left of the page, have a simple menu that expands when you hover over it, place it firmly on the side, or place it right at the bottom of the page.

 No matter where you place it, the menu feature shouldn’t take up much real estate.
 Further, it shouldn’t take the attention away from the site’s header.

 [call_to_action color=”gray” button_icon=”download” button_icon_position=”left” button_text=”Download Now” button_url=”https://templatetoaster.com/download” button_color=”violet”]